 Students explore contemporary arts, literature, and popular culture.
 Students employ a range of analytic frameworks, including how the creative process is generated through myth and dreams as well as how race, class, gender, and sexuality are portrayed in popular culture.

-INTERNATIONAL BUSINESS (INTBUS)

-INTERNATIONAL BUSINESS 1 International Trade

-Prerequisite: Business 1 with a satisfactory grade or better.
+INTERNATIONAL BUSINESS (INTBUS) INTERNATIONAL BUSINESS 1 International Trade 3 UNITS (CSU) LECTURE 3 HOURS Prerequisite: Business 1 with a satisfactory grade or better.
 Students gain an understanding of international business, the dynamics between developed and developing countries, recent trends, how and why the world's countries differ, and implications to managers of international companies.
 The principles of international trade, including the central tenets of globalization, the new world order in the global economy, and the institutions that govern global trade will be covered.
 Topics include: globalization, foreign direct investment, political economies, regional economic integration, foreign exchange market, international monetary system, global capital markets, strategies of international organizations, and exporting, importing and counter-trade.

-INTERNATIONAL BUSINESS 3 Exporting Procedures I

-Prerequisite: International Business 1 with a satisfactory grade or better.
+INTERNATIONAL BUSINESS 3 Exporting Procedures I 3 UNITS (CSU) LECTURE 3 HOURS Prerequisite: International Business 1 with a satisfactory grade or better.
 The Student identifies, defines, and explains that which is required by the United States regulatory agencies to export from the United States.
 Emphasis will be placed on how to determine if a commodity is acceptable for export and how to prepare the proper documentation required by the country of destination.

-INTERNATIONAL BUSINESS 4 Import Procedures I

-Advisory: International Business 1.
+INTERNATIONAL BUSINESS 4 Import Procedures I 3 UNITS (CSU) LECTURE 3 HOURS Advisory: International Business 1.

 The Student learns how to identify, define, and explain the United States regulatory agencies requirements to import to the United States.
 Emphasis will be placed on how to determine what duties commodities might be subject to and how to prepare and present to the Bureau of Customs the shipment and its document.

-INTERNATIONAL BUSINESS 5 Payment Instruments and Procedures I

-Advisories: Business 1 and/or International Business 1 with satisfactory grades or better.
+INTERNATIONAL BUSINESS 5 Payment Instruments and Procedures I 3 UNITS LECTURE 3 HOURS Advisory: Business 1 and/or International Business 1 with satisfactory grades or better.
 The Student learns how to arrange and receive payment for merchandise shipped from one country to another.
 Topics covered include how to prepare and fill out documents.
 Also included is information regarding credit and political risk insurance.

-INTERNATIONAL BUSINESS 6

-International Marketing I
+INTERNATIONAL BUSINESS 6 International Marketing I 3 UNITS (CSU) LECTURE 3 HOURS Open to all Students.

 Student is focused on how to get foreign customers for American made products, how to identify prospective customers, how to make contact and how to sell the product.
 Variables include: culture, trade customs, politics, climate, wealth, business and government structures and international law.
-One year of high school study in Italian corresponds to one college semester or one semester of college Italian equals one full year of high school study.
+ITALIAN (ITALIAN) ITALIAN 1 Elementary Italian I 5 UNITS (UC: CSU) LECTURE 5 HOURS.
+Corresponds to the first year of high school Italian.
+Advisory: English 28 and 67.